open/close all folders

 - Catchphrase: "Jinkies!"

 - Beautiful Lech: She's an eyeful for any male reader and greedily gobbles up any innocent beefcake she might happen upon in the course of her adventures and time at home, with the notable exception of some students in her Advanced Archaeology class.
+(Most likely because she takes the student-teacher relationship rules seriously, and now that she's more mature, she's (almost) a one-man woman.)

 - Gadgeteer Genius/Wrench Wench: She has a self-built laboratory in her Atlanta, GA home that rivals Dexter's.